waynr/jjb-2.x-tutorial/README.md

 ```bash
 virtualenv .virtualenv && source .virtualenv/bin/activate
 ```
-For anyone unfamiliar with Python development, the step below will set up a local virtual environment which can deleted and recreated at will.
+For anyone unfamiliar with Python development, the steps above will set up a local virtual environment which can deleted and recreated at will.

 ```bash